intechstudio/grid-documentation/docs/guides/guide/how-to-grid-editor/4-button.md

 1. The Event sets green color for the LED
 2. LED intensity is also set to 127 to make the result visible

+Here is the link for this button preset: grid-editor://?config-link=55uhlbeKtAku6HeRcKlo

 <ImageLightbox imageSrc={btn_long_press} citation={"By checking the button state and the elapsed time since the button has been used, you can trigger long press functions with the timer"} styling={'w-4/5 object-contain'}/>

 :::tip Elapsed Time